writetome51/number-array/README.md

 # NumberArray

 An Typescript/Javascript class which contains and manipulates an array of numbers.
+It has properties that describe the data set, such as `max`, `min`, `sum`, `average`,
+and `product`.

 ## Constructor
 ```